Reverse an Insurance Payment (Post a Takeback)

 Automatically Post Reversals

-When you autopost an incoming ERA that contains a payment reversal, PCC EHR will automatically post a reversal adjustment and (if present on the ERA) post the updated adjudication from the payer.
-The payment reversal adjustment will be associated with the provider of the originally linked charges, so your reporting will reflect the reversal occurred for that provider.
+When you autopost an ERA that contains a payment reversal, PCC EHR can usually post both the reversal and the updated adjudication from the payor.
+When this occurs, a reversal adjustment is linked to the original payment and associated with the provider of the originally linked charges.

-If a reversal can not be automatically posted for some reason, you can manually post it in the Insurance Payments tool using the procedure below.
+If a reversal cannot be automatically posted, or you received a paper notification of the reversal, you can post it manually in the Insurance Payments tool using the procedure below.

 Manually Reverse an Insurance Payment